USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_WRF-CMAQ_build_gcc.md

      git clone https://github.com/cjcoats/ioapi-3.2
      cd ioapi-3.2         ! change directory to ioapi-3.2
-     git checkout -b 20200828   ! change branch to 20200828 for code updates ln -s ioapi-3.2-20200828 ./ioapi-3.2  ! create a symbolic link to specify the tagged version
+     git checkout -b 20200828   ! change branch to 20200828 for code updates cd ..                      ! change directories to the level above ioapi-3.2 ln -s ioapi-3.2 ioapi-3.2-2020828 ! create a symbolic link to specify the tagged version cd ioapi-3.2                      ! change back to the directory

 #### Change directories to the ioapi directory